RJvH/dapr-workshop/docs/assignment-1.md

 ![tye extension](../docs/images/assignment1_tye_extension.png)

 When hovering over the dapr-workshop Tye application can click on the 'meter cog' to access the Tye dashboard.
 When hovering over a service you will see two icons with a link appear: one the according dashboard and one the according logs.

+Congrats!
+You now have a working base solution outline for running distributed applications!